📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Sector Academic/University

 PI Contribution Curzon has given a series of Computer Science and Mathematics masterclasses and summer schools for the Ri both at the RI and elsewhere as well as stepping in at short notice when others have dropped out.
-We have run an RI masterclass series at QMUL.
-2023/2024 update (these are detailed in the Engagement Activities section) • We are about to run the 2024 QMUL / Ri Masterclass series in Computer Science in our department • Our department screened the livestream of the Ri's Christmas Lectures recording in December 2023 (on Artificial Intelligence).
+We have also run an RI masterclass series at QMUL.
+2023/2024 update (these are detailed in the Engagement Activities section) • Curzon ran workshops for primary- and secondary-aged children at the Ri and elsewhere this year.
+We ran a 2024 QMUL / Ri Masterclass series in Computer Science in our department.
+Series is organised by Jo Brodie with another colleague in EECS. • Our department screened the livestream of the Ri's Christmas Lectures recording in December 2023 (on Artificial Intelligence).
 The Ri also shared links to our free AI-themed activity sheets as part of its marketing and with other organisations taking part.
-Curzon gave a talk at a physical and live streamed special celebration event for all those who had been involved in their masterclass series • Curzon has run more workshops for primary- and secondary-aged children at the Ri's site and elsewhere.this year.
+Curzon gave a talk at a physical and live streamed special celebration event for all those who had been involved in their masterclass series 2024/2025 update (these are detailed in the Engagement Activities section) • Curzon has given numerous in-person and online primary/secondary Ri Masterclasses in Computer Science and Maths at various sites • Curzon regularly runs Holiday Workshop events held at the Ri in London. • We are currently running our tenth season of the QMUL / Ri Masterclasses in Computer Science which will include an in-person session from Paul Curzon; series is organised by Jo Brodie with another colleague in EECS.

-Collaborator Contribution The RI has provided a representative on the advisory panel and we have had separate discussions on ways forward.
+Collaborator Contribution The RI provided a representative on the advisory panel and we have had separate discussions on ways forward.
 They provide organisational support and recruitment as well as rooms, allowing Curzon to engage with a wide variety of diverse school children and focus just on workshop development and delivery.
-While we had worked with the RI before which led to the collaboration on the grant, the grant has allowed us to increase the mutual support and number of workshops delivered.
+While we had worked with the RI before which led to the collaboration on the grant, the grant has allowed us to increase the mutual support and number of workshops delivered, including extending to doing new Maths workshops on the maths behind computing.
 This included developing a new careers inspired usability consultant workshop.
-2023/2024 update • The Ri is providing school registration support for the masterclasses and is also providing speakers for the first three sessions from Google DeepMind • QMUL was invited, through Curzon, to be one of the 'Xmas Lectures' livestreaming venues (particularly relevant given the AI topic).
-The Centre for the Cell (another department at QMUL) was also a streaming venue. • The Ri organised DBS checks for Brodie and Curzon
+2023/2024 update • The Ri provided school registration support for the masterclasses and also speakers for the first three sessions from Google DeepMind • QMUL was invited, through Curzon, to be one of the 'Xmas Lectures' livestreaming venues (particularly relevant given the AI topic).
+The Centre for the Cell (another department at QMUL) was also a streaming venue. • The Ri organised DBS checks for Brodie and Curzon 2024/2025 update ------------------------------ • The Ri has provided extensive support in arranging the QMUL series of masterclasses. • By providing a venue and admin support for other masterclasses and Holiday Workshops this has enabled Curzon to share computer science research and ideas with more children and young people.

 Impact RI/ QMUL Masterclasses Workshops for a non-academic audience (various) - Ones listed as RI-linked.
 QMUL / RI Masterclasses